Showing All Fields in Your Confirmation Message

 add_filter( 'wpforms_frontend_confirmation_message', 'wpf_dev_frontend_confirmation_message', 10, 4 );

-In the code above, we’re targetting the form ID 1107 and then we’re going to map every field ID number to a variable that we create.
+In the code above, we’re targeting the form ID 1107, and then we’re going to map every field ID number to a variable that we create.
 For example, the Name field on our form is field ID 1.
-So we created a variable called $name and used the equals (=) sign to set that value to that particular variable.
+So, we created a variable called $name and used the equals (=) sign to set that value to that particular variable.

 You just need to make sure that you’ve created variable names that make sense to you and map them to your field IDs.